 Outdoor Lighting For Restaurants

 From your entranceway to your patio, outdoor lighting is just as essential to the overall look and feel of your restaurant as indoor lighting design is.

 Where people enter your restaurant should be well lit, as should the name of your restaurant.
-You want your space to look open when it is, well, open–unless, of course, you’re going for that speakeasy vibe.
+Purchasing neon signage for your restaurant or bar made by Neon Mama will help illuminate your business and draw in customers.
+You want your space to look open when it is, well, open–unless, of course, you are going for that speakeasy vibe.